nholtz/steel1-book/content/text/tension/example_problems_01.md

-# Tension Members - Example and Solved Problems
+# Tension Members - Examples and Solved Problems

 Here are some solved example problems for tension members and their connections.